-In May, international and domestic prices increased due to reduced availability.
-In June, international and domestic prices remained fairly steady.
-In July, international prices decreased due to an increase in supply.
-Domestic prices remained relatively constant.
 In August, international prices remained unaffected, whereas domestic prices rose on account of a surge in raw material costs.
 In September, international prices dipped due to a softening of demand.
 Domestic prices fell in tandem with international prices.
 In October, international prices rose on account of increasing scrap costs and reports of better power supply in China, along with solid performances by ferrous futures.
 Domestic prices slightly rose in tandem with international prices.
 In November, both domestic and international prices remained stable.
 In December, international prices fell due to a softening of demand amid reduced industrial and commercial activity.
-Domestic prices fell slightly less due to rising prices for directly reduced iron (DRI) and better finished long product demand in the first half of the month.
+Dom estic prices fell slightly less due to rising prices for directly reduced ir on (DRI) and better finished long product demand in the first half of the month.
 In January, domestic prices increased on account of a rise in prices of DRI, the main raw material used for billet-making.
 International prices rose as demand kept outweighing supply throughout the month.
+In February, both international and domestic prices increased due toglobal logistics disruptions amid the conflict in Ukraine.
+In March, prices increased sharply due to uncertainty over supply of steel from China and Russia.